adnandado/808Music/README.md

 # 808Music 🎵

-808Music is a music streaming app made as a school project with my colleague Marko Dogan.
+808Music is a music streaming web application made as a school project with my colleague Marko Dogan.

 ## 🎯 Key Features